behu-kea/third-semester/topics/javascript/async.md

 1. Log out all the movies
 2. Render the movies to the DOM
-3. Create search functionality so i as a user can search for a movie name and see the movies that match what was searched for
+3. Create search functionality so a user can search for a movie name and see the movies that match what was searched for
 3. Create a checkbox.
 When the checkbox is checked, show new movies when the checkbox is not checked show old movies
 5. Create a select box of movie genres.
 When selecting a genre only movies that has that genre should be shown